leduckhai/MultiMed/VietMed/README.md

-# VietMed: A Dataset and Benchmark for Automatic Speech Recognition of Vietnamese in the Medical Domain
+# VietMed: A Dataset and Benchmark for Automatic Speech Recognition of Vietnamese in the Medical Domain (LREC-COLING 2024, Oral)

 ## Dataset and Pre-trained Models: